Mat-O-Lab/AluTrace-Data-and-Documentation/README.md

 This repository contains the deliverables for this project, including
 - the RDF data,
-- SPARQL queries written for the project along with,
+- the SPARQL queries written for the project along with,
-- the returns of the SPARQL queries,
+- the returns of those SPARQL queries,
 - the final report,
 - an supporting set of presentation slides.